quoclucnguyen/the-next-food-vite/memory-bank/productContext.md

 ## Integration Notes

-- Gemini AI used for recipe suggestions; integration is partial and being refined.
+- Gemini AI used for recipe suggestions and, in future, intake assistance for consumables and assets.
-- Supabase handles auth and storage; RLS ensures user data isolation.
+- Supabase handles auth and storage; RLS ensures user data isolation across all inventory tables.
-- Barcode scanning is high priority and planned but not fully implemented.
+- Barcode scanning is high priority for food and consumables and planned but not fully implemented.
+- Documentation for multi-module inventory lives in `docs/design/household-inventory.md` (2025-08-20).

 ## Success Indicators

 - Increased on-time use of inventory (daily/weekly checks)
 - Reduced food spoilage for active users
+- Fewer missed replacement dates for consumables and safety gear
 - Frequent meal plan creation and shopping-list generation
-- Positive user feedback on recipe relevance
+- Positive user feedback on recipe relevance and household item organization

 ## Current Status